UrduVA/Learn-Python/README.md

 # Learn-Python

-These are the reference Material for Python course / Training on Youtube named " Python Tutorial for Beginners (For Absolute Beginners) [2018] -- Urdu Virtual Academy "
+This is reference Material for Python course / Training on Youtube named " Python Tutorial for Beginners (For Absolute Beginners) [2018] -- Urdu Virtual Academy "

 #Link